 Now the UPDATE transaction that previously failed works, as expected, however QGIS behaves differently.
 Editing, and setting both "pick" to 't', then saving shows no errors, and both values silently return to their values before editing.
 Note that `UPDATE qgistest SET pick = true;` still raises an error from an SQL client, so it's not clear why QGIS does not report this commit error.

-#1 Updated by Mike Taves over 5 years ago
+#1 Updated by Mike Taves about 6 years ago

 With the deferrable trigger (second part), while no error is shown in QGIS, the log messages (for PostGIS) silently show: